Tap or Bottled Water, Which is Better?

 Sustainability and Environmental Costs of Bottled Water

 As mentioned above, plastics do have an impact on the environment through the generation of toxic pollutants during their manufacture.
 But there is the additional issue of the disposal of plastics and their final environmental fate.

 Environmentally conscious consumers worry that bottled water has a serious impact on the environment in comparison to regular tap water, and their concerns are well-founded: bottled water is not eco-friendly.
 Consider these "costs":

 Bottled water requires a bottle, which involves its manufacture (bottle and cap) from plastics and the final fate of the empty discarded bottle.

-The Association of Plastic Recyclers and the American Chemistry Council informed (2016) (28) that the total plastic bottle recycling collection rate was 29.7%.
+The Association of Plastic Recyclers and the American Chemistry Council informed (2016) (28) that the total plastic bottle recycling collection rate was a dismal 29.7%.

 This means that 7 out of ten bottles go into landfills, litter, or incineration.

 The US per capita consumption of plastic bottles is slightly above 30 lbs. per year (13.6 kg).
 So each American only recycles 9 lbs. of plastic bottles a year (4.1 kg), discarding the other 21 lbs.
 (9.5 kg).